Saliha Sultan (mother of Mahmud I): Mahmud's accession

 the alliances she had built over time and prior to his accession.
-She filled the vacuum left since the death of her mother-in-law and predecessor Gülnuş Sultan in 1715, and became a power.
+She filled the vacuum left since the death of her predecessor Gülnuş Sultan in 1715, and became a power.
 Although she became Valide Sultan at the age of fifty, Saliha maintained her beauty and was more beautiful than the consorts of her son, Mahmud.
 Saliha was influential in the matters of the palace and was a patroness of art in the era known as the Tulip era.

 The rabble-rouser Patrona Halil, though he was raiding high at the time, thought it necessary to have an interview with both Saliha, and Beşir Agha.
 Soon after Saliha was installed in the Queen mother's suite in Topkapı Palace, the Venetian bailo, Angelo Emo, sent her twenty four robes, along with perfumes, mirrors, and other feminine fripperies.

 Her son ordered the pavilion "Feraḥfezā" (Pleasure Enhancing) to be built for her at Beylerbeyi.